IRS-Cybersec/ctfdump/STACK the Flags 2020/Mitsuha/Forensics/2. Voices in the head/README.md

 `Warning                         : Error reading RIFF file (corrupted?)`

-With this in mind, we move on to the next step of analysis: Waveform Analysis
+With this in mind, we move on to the next step of analysis: Spectrogram Analysis

 Information can be hidden in an audio file in quite a handful of ways, one of them being in the spectrogram.